 You might be wondering, what’s the difference between rotary, die cut, and flat bed die cutting?
 How is laser cut different from both of them?
 Here’s a brief overview of the methods.

-3. Laser die cutting: Instead of using steel blades to create the desired shape, a laser’s light sears the material.
+- Laser cutting: Instead of using steel rule die blades to create the desired shape, a laser’s light sears the material.
+While this isn’t a “die,” it is commonly included in the “die cutting” conversation.
 The laser easily cuts complex shapes into many materials, yet this process destroys other materials and some adhesives.

-Now that you understand each method’s basic mechanics, let’s dive into the advantages and disadvantages.
-Remember that just like any manufacturing process, the most efficient method is usually the one that best matches the project’s needs.
+Like any manufacturing process, the most efficient method is usually the one that best suits the project’s needs.

-Arguably the most basic method of die cutting a material, flatbed die cutting is the method of choice for many projects.
+Flatbed die cutting is arguably the most basic method of die cutting material, and it is the method of choice for many projects.

 Tools can be changed easily and quickly, making flat bed die cutting an excellent choice for low-volume projects or if a product isn’t working correctly on a rotary or laser-cutting machine.

-Think of this method as taking the flat bed cookie-cutter approach and adding a rolling pin.
-A rotary die cutting cylinder allows for multiple and continuous shapes to be cut quickly from material provided in roll form.
+Think of this method as taking the flat bed cookie cutter approach and adding a rolling pin.
+A rotary die cutting cylinder allows multiple and continuous shapes to be cut quickly from material rolls.

 The press’s rotating cylinder blade cuts the material to exact lengths, keeping tight tolerances by using servo motors to maintain registration.
 Rotary dies, known for their durability, can cut rolls of material that perfectly fit on same-sized objects, which is a critical advantage for parts in the medical, military, and aerospace industries, among others.

-Not requiring any contact with the material, laser die cutting uses a high-speed laser to perform a variety of cuts.
+Laser cutting does not require contact with the material.
+It uses a high-speed laser to perform a variety of cuts.
 It’s a highly repeatable process that allows tiny details to be cut accurately.

-Laser die cutting is often selected for the precision cutting of flexible materials (tapes, rubber, laminates).
+Laser cutting is often used for precision cutting flexible materials (tapes, rubber, laminates) with high tolerance and high accuracy.
 It’s also a go-to for materials that would otherwise damage traditional die cutting steel.

 [ ] Speed and High Volume